• Resources

 The second executable is one of the credential stuffing tools used to perform a cyber-attack, this runs the configs, takes in the combo list of emails/username and passwords and directs the requests between the list of proxies given.

-Credential stuffing with STORM Cracker
+Credential Stuffing with STORM Cracker

-Credential stuffing with STORM Cracker
+Credential Stuffing with STORM Cracker

 The combo list and proxy list are loaded here, and the timeouts, the number of threads, etc. are all configured to run the ATO attack.
 The output of “hits” where a “combo” of user credentials worked on the attacked site are reported in the UI and written to a folder for the attacker to re-sell or exploit.